DataEdd/Kaggle-HousePrices/README.md

 # 🏡 House Prices - Advanced Regression Techniques (STA141C Final Project)

-This repository contains my work for UC Davis STA141C final project, where I applied and compared advanced regression models on the Kaggle "House Prices: Advanced Regression Techniques" dataset.
+This repository contains my work for UC Davis STA141C final project, where we applied and compared advanced regression models on the Kaggle "House Prices: Advanced Regression Techniques" dataset.
 The goal was to predict housing sale prices based on 81 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.

 ## 📊 Project Overview